Contrastive Perplexity for Controlled Generation: An Application in Detoxifying Large Language Models: Experiments

 \subsection{Evaluation}

-Evaluation is conducted on the SafeNLP dataset~\cite{hosseini2023empirical}, which is a variant of the ToxiGen~\cite{hartvigsen2022toxigen} benchmark, whereby we largely follow the existing test protocol.
+Evaluation is conducted on the open source SafeNLP dataset~\cite{hosseini2023empirical}, which is a variant of the ToxiGen~\cite{hartvigsen2022toxigen} benchmark, whereby we largely follow the existing test protocol.
 Given a sentence comprising toxic and racist statements, the LLM is prompted to continue the sequence.
-Subsequently, the generated output is assessed with encoder-only LLM (HateBERT~\cite{caselli2021hatebert}) in terms of toxicity.
-For text generation, we used \emph{top-p sampling (Nucleus Sampling)} with parameter $p=0.9$ and temperature of $0.1$.
+Subsequently, the generated output is assessed with an encoder-only LLM (HateBERT~\cite{caselli2021hatebert}).
+For text generation, we used \emph{top-p sampling (Nucleus Sampling)}~\cite{Holtzman2020The} with parameter $p=0.9$ and temperature of $0.1$.
 We restrict generation to $128$ tokens.
-Furthermore, we expand the protocol by additional measuring the semantic similarity of the input context and the output sequence.
-To this end, we leverage another encoder-only LLM (Sentence-BERT~\cite{reimers-2019-sentence-bert}\footnote{https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2}) to produce sentence embeddings.
-Specifically, we selected mean-pooling for embedding generation.
-The semantic similarity was integrated to assess the nature of the reply, where a low similarity score gives rise to trivial or unrelated answers.
-This model was trained using a contrastive learning objective using 1B sentence pairs from multiple datasets.
-We deem the semantic similarity assessment necessary to observe models with trivial non-toxicity by generating random words or semantically unrelated content.
-For evaluation, we use the \emph{open-instruct} package~\cite{wang2023far,ivison2023camels}.
-We evaluated integration of CP into several language models: \emph{Falcon-7b}~\citep{almazrouei2023falcon}, \emph{Llama-2-7b}~\cite{touvron2023llama}, \emph{Mistral-7b}~\cite{jiang2023mistral}.
-To evaluate the proposed framework, we consider two distinct LLM setups: \\
+Furthermore, we expand the protocol by measuring the semantic similarity of the input context and the output sequence using the cosine similarity of the embeddings.
+To this end, we leverage another encoder-only LLM (Sentence-BERT~\cite{reimers-2019-sentence-bert} to produce sentence embeddings.
+Specifically, we select mean-pooling for embedding generation.
+The semantic similarity assessment is integrated to determine the nature of the reply.
+We deem the semantic similarity assessment necessary to observe model output that is trivial, non-toxic, or unrelated answers, e.g., by generating random words -- featuring a very low similarity score w.r.t. input context.
+For evaluation, we use the open source \emph{open-instruct} toolkit~\cite{wang2023far,ivison2023camels}.
+We evaluate integration of CP into several LLMs: \emph{Falcon-7b}~\citep{almazrouei2023falcon}, \emph{Llama-2-7b}~\cite{touvron2023llama}, \emph{Mistral-7b}~\cite{jiang2023mistral}.
+The following two distinct LLM setups are considered: \\ \textbf{White-box:} This corresponds to the conventional LLM use.
+The evaluation test data $\vx$ is directly fed to the trained LLM $f_\theta(\vx) = \vo$, and the output $\vo$ is assessed in terms of toxicity.
+As the task is known as apriori and model parameters are optimized w.r.t. the task, this setup is referred to as white-box. \\ \textbf{Black-box:} In this mode, the trained LLM $f_\theta$ can act as a detoxification paraphraser for the output of another primary decoder LLM (instruction-tuned model) or conditional generator $g$, given the input model $\vx$.
+The output of $f_\theta(g(\vx)) = \vo$ is assessed regarding toxicity.
+Since only the model parameters responsible for the generation of detoxifying paraphrases are known, whereas the input model can be replaced in an arbitrary plug-and-play fashion, we refer to this setup as black-box.